Using GraphQL RPC

 Find a transaction by its digest

-Get a transaction by its digest and show information such as the gas sponsor address, the gas price, the gas budget, and effects from executing that transaction.
+Get a transaction by its digest and show information such as the gas sponsor address, the gas price, the gas budget, and the effects from executing that transaction.

 query {